lakshgupta8/CodeYogi-Lecture-75-76/README.md

 A modern, responsive, and feature-rich e-commerce application built with React, Vite, and Tailwind CSS.
 This project demonstrates a complete shopping experience including product browsing, detailed views, cart management, and user authentication.

+### Implementation Notes
+- **Authentication Scope**: Unlike the video tutorial, which secured all pages, this project implements protected routes specifically for dashboard and other authentication-dependent sections.

 ## 🚀 Features

 ### 🛍️ Product Browsing